wdebruin321/oci_config/documentation/oci_key_management_key.md

 ### defined_tags<a name='oci_key_management_key_defined_tags'>

-  Usage of predefined tag keys.
-These predefined keys are scoped to namespaces.
-Example: `{"foo-namespace": {"bar-key": "foo-value"}}`
+  Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations": {"CostCenter": "42"}}`

   This documentation is generated from the [Ruby OCI SDK](https://github.com/oracle/oci-ruby-sdk).